Video Monetization

 1. Launch your own exclusive live streaming platform

-Many creators start their live streaming career on a social media platform like Twitch, TikTok Live, Facebook Live, or YouTube Live.
+Many creators start their live streaming career on a social media platform like Twitch, TikTok LIVE, Facebook Live, or YouTube Live.

 These third-party platforms are great for audience-building, but relying on them as a source of monetization is risky.